SchulzLab/RAPID/PlotInfo.md

 ## Comparison Report
 This section describe the plots in the comparison report produced from *rapidVis*.
 The normalized values mentioned below corresponds to the normalization method you choose, while running *rapidNorm*

-#### Sample wise comparison of read counts for each gene/region
-This plot shows the normalized read counts of each sample for each gene/region.

-#### Sample wise comparison of read counts for each gene/region (log2 scale)
-Log2 of normalized read counts of each sample for each gene/region is shown in this plot.

-#### Gene/Region wise comparsion of average read counts for each sample
-This plot shows the gene/region wise average read counts for each sample.

-#### Gene/Region wise comparsion of average read counts for each sample (log2 scale)
-Log2 of gene/region wise average read counts for each sample is shown in this plot.

-#### Sample wise comparison of antisense ratio for each gene/region
-This plot shows the antisense ratio of each sample is shown for each gene/region.

-#### Gene/Region wise comparison of antisense ratio for each sample
-Antisense ratio of gene/region for each samples is shown in this plot.

 #### Clustered heatmap of antisense ratio
 This is a heatmap of the antisense ratio of gene/region corresponding to the samples analyzed.
 The dendograms shown are calculated using the default clustering parameters of heatmap.2 function, which uses a complete linkage method with an euclidean measure.